Extremal Quantiles under Two-Way Clustering: Summary

 This study investigates extreme quantiles in the context of data sampled under two-way clustering.
-Our objective is to uncover the asymptotic properties of extreme quantiles when dealing with such clustered data.
+Our objective is to characterize the asymptotic properties of extreme quantiles in the presence of such dependence structures.

-We begin by examining the tails of unconditional quantiles when the data is sampled under two-way clustering and subsequently extend our analysis to the tails of quantile regression.
-It is well-established, as noted by Menzel (2021), that when data is sampled under two-way clustering, the asymptotic distribution of sample means and other statistics may deviate from the Gaussian distribution.
-However, in our study, we demonstrate that even in the presence of two-way clustering, the asymptotic distribution of extreme quantiles converges to a Gaussian distribution.
-By understanding the asymptotic properties of extreme quantiles and their convergence to a Gaussian distribution, we can make robust inferences and draw reliable conclusions regarding the tails of the distribution.
+We begin by analyzing the behavior of unconditional quantiles in the tails when the data exhibit two-way clustering, and subsequently extend our analysis to the case of quantile regression.
+As noted by \citet{Menzel2021}, the presence of two-way clustering can lead to asymptotic distributions of sample means and related statistics that deviate from Gaussianity.
+In this study, we demonstrate that extreme quantiles retain asymptotic Gaussianity even under two-way clustering for extremal quantiles of intermediate orders.
+This result enables valid and robust inference for tail behavior despite the complex dependence structure.
+Simulation studies corroborate our theoretical findings.

-Considering both two-way clustering and the estimation of tails is crucial in applied research.
-By accounting for these factors, we gain valuable insights and can conduct reliable inferences on the tails of the distribution when dealing with data sampled under two-way clustering.
+Accounting for both two-way clustering and tail estimation is essential in applied research.
+By incorporating these considerations, our framework provides a more robust and reliable basis for inference on the extremal behavior of distributions when data are subject to multi-dimensional clustering.

+We apply our theoretical framework to the empirical analysis of growth-at-risk.
+While our contribution does not concern identification or estimation per se, but rather the construction of valid standard errors, it is nevertheless important for empirical research to assess whether existing findings are robust to appropriate inference procedures.
+We show that, even after accounting for two-way clustering and extreme quantiles, the main empirical conclusions in the existing literature remain qualitatively unchanged.